Military personnel can receive compensation even for items they did not actually receive during service: Supreme Court decision

 At the same time, the Court noted that the courts of first and appellate instances did not clarify circumstances essential for the correct resolution of the dispute.
 In particular, they did not establish whether the plaintiff acquired the right to receive specific material items according to provision norms, whether such items were actually issued during service, nor did they determine the list of unissued property and the possible amount of compensation.

-Since these circumstances remained uninvestigated, the Supreme Court partially satisfied the cassation appeal, annulled the decision of the Khmelnytskyi District Administrative Court and the ruling of the Seventh Administrative Court of Appeal, and sent the case for a new trial to the court of first instance.
+Since these circumstances remained unexplored, the Supreme Court partially satisfied the cassation appeal, canceled the decision of the Khmelnytskyi District Administrative Court and the ruling of the Seventh Administrative Court of Appeal, and sent the case for a new trial to the court of first instance.

 At the same time, when resolving similar disputes, the cassation court adheres to a consistent legal position.
 A similar approach is set out in the Supreme Court ruling in case No. 560/4729/24 dated June 24, 2025.